zxch3n/PomodoroLogger/.github/CONTRIBUTION.md

 # How to contribute 🌟

-I'm really happy you're reading this.😄 Thanks for taking time to contribute!👍
+I'm really happy you're reading this.😄 Thanks for taking the time to contribute!👍

 - Pomodoro Logger's roadmap is shown on the [issue page](https://github.com/zxch3n/PomodoroLogger/issues)
-- If you find a bug or want a new feature, [create a issue](https://github.com/zxch3n/PomodoroLogger/issues)
+- If you find a bug or want a new feature, [create an issue](https://github.com/zxch3n/PomodoroLogger/issues)
-- If you want to work on an issue, comment it to let me konw
+- If you want to work on an issue, comment on it to let me know

 # Development